 Participation and Transparency

-The projects are based on the public's observations of odours, which makes it necessary to identify citizens, potential odour nuisance activities (APGEMOs), organisations and other critical aspects to ensure the correct development of the methodology.
+The projects are based on the public's observations of odours.
+It is necessary to identify the key stakeholders which are Activities Potentially Causing Odour Nuisance (APCONs), citizens, environmental local and regional authorities and other organisations and parties to ensure the correct development of the methodology.

 Action Group